“Two seconds is too long.”

 —Pool safety awareness slogan

-Under state law, a swimming pool (or other contained body of water intended for swimming that is 18 inches deep and wider than eight feet) must be entirely enclosed by at least a five-foot wall, fence or other barrier.
-The enclosure requirement applies to below-ground and above-ground pools alike.
+Under Arizona law, a swimming pool (or other contained body of water intended for swimming that is 18 inches or more in depth at any point and wider than eight feet at any point) must be entirely enclosed by at least a five-foot wall, fence or other barrier.
+The enclosure requirement applies to below ground and above ground pools alike.

 The wall, fence or barrier can have no openings through which a spherical object four inches in diameter can pass.
 The horizontal components of the pool enclosure must be spaced not less than 45 inches apart measured vertically, or must be placed on the pool side of the wall, fence or barrier which cannot have any opening greater than one and three-quarter inches measured horizontally.
 Wire mesh or chain-link fences must have a maximum mesh size of one and three-quarter inches measured horizontally.

 Gates for the enclosure must be self-closing and self-latching, and open outward from the pool.
-The law imposes height and other restrictions on the latch, which vary according to the location of the latch relative to the pool.
+The law imposes height and other restrictions on the latch, which vary according to the location of the latch relative to the pool, and the manner in which the latch is secured.

-The wall, fence or barrier must not contain any openings, handholds or footholds accessible from the exterior side that could be used to climb the enclosure.
+The wall, fence or barrier must not contain any openings, handholds or footholds accessible from the exterior side of the enclosure that can be used to climb the wall, fence or barrier.
 The wall, fence or barrier must be at least 20 inches from the water’s edge.

 If a house constitutes part of the enclosure required by law, then: